-A common approach to account for individual heterogeneity in the treatment evaluation literature on observational data is to assume that there exist confounders and that conditional on those confounders, there is no systematic selection into the treatment.
+A common approach to account for individual heterogeneity in the treatment evaluation literature on observational data is to assume that there exist confounders and that, conditional on those confounders, there is no systematic selection into the treatment.
 This assumption is called the Unconfounded Treatment Assignment condition (e.g., Rosenbaum and Rubin (1983)).
-Under this condition, the average treatment effect (ATE) is identified and many estimation methods have been proposed including weighting methods (Hirano, Imbens, and Ridder (2003), Huang and Chan (2017)), imputation methods (Rosenbaum (2002)), regression methods (Chen, Hong, and Tarozzi (2008)), matching methods (Abadie and Imbens, 2006), and covariate-balancing methods (Imai and Ratkovic, 2014).
+Under this condition, the average treatment effect (ATE) is identified and many estimation methods have been proposed, including weighting methods (Hirano, Imbens, and Ridder (2003; HIR, hereafter), Huang and Chan (2017)), imputation methods (Rosenbaum (2002)), regression methods (Chen, Hong, and Tarozzi (2008)), matching methods (Abadie and Imbens, 2006), and covariate-balancing methods (Imai and Ratkovic, 2014).
+See Imbens and Wooldridge (2009), Ge and Zhou (2020) and He and Xiao (2020) for applications of the ATE.

 A key requirement in this literature is that all confounders are measured.
-If some confounders are unmeasured and left out of the conditioning arguments, the Unconfounded Treatment Assignment condition may not hold and consequently the ATE may not be identified.
-Indeed, the ATE may still be unidentified even if the standard instrumental variable condition is satisfied (e.g., Imbens and Angrist (1994)).
+If some confounders are unmeasured and left out of the conditioning arguments, the Unconfounded Treatment Assignment condition may not hold, and consequently the ATE may not be identified.
+Indeed, the ATE may still be unidentified, even if the standard instrumental variable condition is satisfied (e.g., Imbens and Angrist (1994)).
 Thus, to identify the ATE (or some version of the ATE), additional restrictions must be imposed either on the model specification or on the instrument (or both).
 For example, Wang and Tchetgen Tchetgen (2018) imposed restrictions on the model specification.
-They showed that the ATE is identified if (i) there is no additive interaction among the instrument-unmeasured confounders in the treatment probability, conditional on all the confounders and the instrument, or (ii) there is no additive interaction among the treatment status-unmeasured confounders in the expectation of the potential outcomes conditional on all the confounders.
+They showed that the ATE is identified if (i) there is no additive interaction among the instrument-unmeasured confounders in the treatment probability, conditional on all the confounders and the instrument, or (ii) there is no additive interaction among the treatment statusunmeasured confounders in the expectation of the potential outcomes, conditional on all the confounders.
 They derived the influence function, which contains five unknown functionals.
-They parameterized all five functionals, estimated those functionals with appropriate parametric approaches, and estimated the ATE by plugging in the estimated functionals.
-They showed that their ATE estimator is consistent if certain functionals are correctly parameterized and attains the semiparametric efficiency bound if all the functionals are correctly specified.
+They parameterized all five functionals, estimated those functionals using appropriate parametric approaches, and estimated the ATE by plugging in the estimated functionals.
+They showed that their ATE estimator is consistent if certain functionals are correctly parameterized, and that it attains the semiparametric efficiency bound if all the functionals are correctly specified.

-Alternatively, Imbens and Angrist (1994) imposed restrictions on the instrumental variable.
+In constrat, Imbens and Angrist (1994) imposed restrictions on the instrumental variable.
 They showed that if the treatment variable is monotone in the instrumental variable for the complier subpopulation, the ATE for the complier subpopulation (i.e., the local average treatment effect (LATE)) is identified.
 Frölich (2007) extended this local identification result to include confounders.
 He computed the efficiency bound of the LATE and derived the influence function, which contains four functionals.
-He then estimated all four functionals nonparametrically and estimated the LATE by plugging in the estimated functionals.
+He then estimated all four functionals nonparametrically, and estimated the LATE by plugging in the estimated functionals.
 He showed that his LATE estimator attains the semiparametric efficiency bound.
 Donald, Hsu, and Lieli (2014b,a) proposed an inverse probability weighting method for the LATE.
-However, Kang and Schafer (2007) argued that the inverse probability weighting method is likely to produce extreme weights and unstable estimates.
+However, Kang and Schafer (2007) argued that the method is likely to produce extreme weights and unstable estimates.